cyishere/zhouzhou-rocks/src/pages/about.md

 ---
 ![](/assets/images/截屏2022-05-07-11.17.53.png)

 Hello!
 It's a pleasure to meet you here!
-I am Zhou Zhou, and many of my friends call me Jojo.
+I am Zhou Zhou, you can call me Jojo.

 I am a Chinese screenwriter.